alken01/MP22-Team-c9-FA/README.md

 ### Bugs
 #### Text-based representation
+- [x] When consuming a health pack, the green background color is removed on next move and not based on the timer.
+- [x] The prevCoordinate of the protagonist is not updated when the protagonist moves.
 - [ ] The protagonist symbol is not changing to the defeated symbol when the protagonist is defeated.
 - [ ] Switching from the system's dark mode to light mode does not change the background color of the text-based representation.

 #### Other
+- [ ] Update poisoned in mainwindow
+- [x] Make the maps a class, so that you can add properties like the starting position of the protagonist.
 - [ ] Need to test on Linux.
+- [ ] Make one of the enemy types that moves randomly.
+If in the proximity of the protagonist, it will move towards the protagonist.
+If the protagonist is in the same tile, it will attack the protagonist.
+- [ ] Setup the strategy pattern on how to deal with fighting the enemies

 ### Subtask A: "Graphical" Representation
 - [ ] Create the graphical representation of the world using QGraphicsView, QGraphicsScene, and QGraphicsItem.